The 100 Days Plus Pack guides you to a six-figure income with the skills you already have . . . with £100 off if you buy direct!

 (It also leaves plenty of time for learning new stuff—books and courses that add to my abilities, letting me charge more for the work I do and keeping my skills saleable.)

-What does it take to do this?
-Very little.
+What does it take to achieve this lifestyle?
+Next to nothing.
 I didn’t need investment capital.
 I don’t have an office.
 I don’t have an assistant.
 I work from my sofa with a view of the Thames, or the Member’s Rooms of beautiful museums and galleries.
 I work with companies in Europe, North America, and Asia, and enjoy great relationships with all of them.

 And I do all this as a one-man business.
 No employees, no rents, no hassle.